Updated on December 14, 2022 | 5 minute read

 Google also suggests that users have at least 30 conversions in the past 30 days before using Target CPA (a strategy of Smart Bidding mentioned below), and at least 50 conversions before attempting Target ROAS.

-Maximise conversions - This bid strategy aims to maximise conversion value from your budget, which can sacrifice ROAS but is a good option if you’re just looking to drive volume.
-If you wish, you can use a target CPA.
+Maximize conversions - This bid strategy aims to maximize conversion value from your budget, which can sacrifice ROAS but is a good option if you’re just looking to drive volume.
 This strategy only involves a requirement of five conversions a month, making it ideal for smaller accounts.
 Google will make bid adjustments to try and match your revenue or conversion goals.

-Maximise conversion value - Maintains your target CPA (the amount you pay for each conversion).
+Maximize conversion value -Maintains your target CPA (the amount you pay for each conversion).
 Google will set bids based on the probability of conversion.
 This option tries to get a greater number of conversions while avoiding paying for unprofitable clicks.

-This means you no longer need to compare and choose between Maximise Conversion Value and Target ROAS.
+This means you no longer need to compare and choose between Maximize Conversion Value and Target ROAS.

 Target impression share - The algorithms will set bids to show your ad at the top of the page/first in the carousel as often as possible.
 This will increase users to your site, but this doesn’t mean shoppers viewing it have a high purchase intent.
 This can then dilute your conversion rate and ROAS.

-Enhanced CPC - Optimises your maximum CPC to increase conversions.
+Enhanced CPC - Optimizes your maximum CPC to increase conversions.
 This strategy can be used alongside manual bids to help you increase conversions, giving you more control over the process.

 Smart Bidding can save you the time of manual bidding, allowing you to set and forget campaigns and leave the algorithm to bid for you.
 Google has access to a vast amount of data that is used for machine learning, making it a good entry point for smaller businesses with a lack of campaign data.